openstreetmap/openstreetmap-website/VAGRANT.md

 Installers are available for Mac OS X and Windows, please see the [Vagrant project download page](https://www.vagrantup.com/downloads.html) for more information.

-Note than until there are suitable _xenial64_ [vagrant boxes](https://atlas.hashicorp.com/boxes/search?utf8=%E2%9C%93&sort=&provider=&q=xenial64) for other providers, the only virtualization provider supported is virtualbox.
-You might need to install it and specify `--provider virtualbox` when setting up your environment.
+We currently support three Vagrant providers, namely `virtualbox`, `lxc` and `libvirt`.
+You might need to install one of these, for example virtualbox, and specify the provider, e.g. `--provider virtualbox`, when setting up your environment.

 # Setting up openstreetmap-website